 Overall, the care provided or received through the CCMHS was perceived as appropriate [the right care (service characteristics), provided by the right practitioner (provider characteristics), to the right patient (client characteristics), in the right place, at the right time (contextual characteristics)].
 The service characteristics refer to the specific focus on sports and sports knowledge, background, and experience of practitioners, which enhances trust in the practitioner.
-The provider characteristics refer to the sports knowledge, background, and experience of practitioners, making them the right people to understand the athlete's sports environment.
+The provider characteristics refer to understand the athlete's sports environment.
 Balance.
 The intake process allowed clients and practitioners to be "matched" based on several factors, such as client needs, symptom severity, and location.
 This also contributed to perceptions of being the "right provider" to the athlete or service user.
 The contextual characteristics refer to the availability of telehealth; having their sessions from the comfort of their home, considering the amount and time they put into training, physical sessions might not be more time effective for some.
 The CCMHS Care Coordinator fulfills a central role in the effectiveness and quality of care.
 Previous research supports this notion.